endercat126/uwuifier/README.md

 # uwuifier
-very bad bad bad software never ever use it its so silly and bad aaaaaaaaaaaaaaaaaj
+very bad bad bad software never ever use it its so silly and bad aaaaaaaaaaaaaaaaaj unless youre zilly then pls use it (i know zilly loves being kawaii)

 - ⚡ blazingly fast
 - 🌸 kawaii